 Robert Mann instructing participants of his String Quartet Institute in Miller Hall, at Manhattan School of Music

-In addition to Mr. Mann’s salutary influence at MSM, the Mann family continues to play a crucial role in advancing the School’s learning environment: Mr. Mann’s son, Nicholas is a member of MSM’s faculty and Chair of the Strings Department, and his sister-in-law, Claude Mann, is a Trustee.
+In addition to Mr. Mann’s salutary influence at MSM, the Mann family continues to play a crucial role in advancing the School’s learning environment: Mr. Mann’s son, Nicholas is a member of MSM’s faculty and Chair of the Strings Department, and his sister-in-law, Claude Mann, is a former Trustee.